nkuehnle/PiPyAWC/README.md

 ### Configuation

-Fill out the config.yaml file as needed under ./data/
+Fill out the config.yaml file as desired.
+There is an example under ./data/config.yaml -- some features are described in greater detail with config examples below.

-Environmental variables are supported in the .yaml file using the !EnvVar ${VAR_NAME} format.
-I recommend this in place of using plain-text.
+Note: Environmental variables are supported in the .yaml file using the !EnvVar ${VAR_NAME} syntax.
+I recommend this in place of using plain-text for sensitive records.
 This is slightly more secure than working with raw text paswords and I recommend familiarizing yourself with [environmental variables and user permissions in Linux](https://security.stackexchange.com/questions/14000/environment-variable-accessibility-in-linux/14009#14009).
 Regardless, I recommend establishing a dedicated GMail account for this program and following Google's instructions for [less secure apps](https://support.google.com/accounts/answer/6010255?hl=en) which involves setting up revocable application password.
+I have run my controller off of a single, dedicated GMail account since late 2021.

 ### Basic Usage